tolnai/esphome-dashboard-lilygo-t5/README.md

 ## License

 Feel free to use any code from this repo, in any way you want.
-(A.k.a: WTFPL)
+(WTFPL)